Give value to your variety

 1. Develop a new variety

-No matter if you are a experienced breeder or if you are just beginning: It is important only that your variety is new and you developed it yourself.
+No matter if you are an experienced breeder or if you are just beginning: It is important that your variety is new and you developed it yourself.
+Even a local variety can be considered new if it has been further developed.

 2. Use the open-source licence